Palmetto Innovation Center

 CSS Markup in the css/main.css File

-Hint: For the rest of this course, this section will contain the correct CSS code for its step.
-This is the correct CSS code for "Step 4 Include Files".
+Hint: For the rest of this course, this section will contain the correct CSS code for each step.
+This is the correct CSS code for "Step 4: Include Files".

 The CSS markup in your css/main.css file should match the sample below: